sakan811/GachaScope/README.md

 # Honkai: Star Rail In-App Purchase Analysis

-Comprehensive data analysis of value metrics for Honkai: Star Rail in-game purchases.
+This data analysis project focuses on evaluating the cost-effectiveness of various in-app purchase bundles available in Honkai: Star Rail.

+The goal is to help players make more informed decisions when spending money on in-game currency (shards) used for gacha rolls.

 ## Status